pdf-association/arlington-pdf-model/Grammar_vs_ISO32000-2.md

 - 13.7.2.3.3 RichMediaConfiguration dictionary

-Name is of type "text tree"  - should be "name tree".
+Name is of type "text tree"  - should be "name".

-**Resolution**: "text tree" changed to "name tree"
+**Resolution**: "text tree" changed to "name"

 - 13.6.6 3D markup.